 They aren’t thick or wobbly, meaning they are more for speed than for traction.
 Put simply, this whole explanation means that you should only ride this bicycle either on fully paved or on slightly off-road conditions.
 Anything worse, and things might get ugly.

 Secondly, as suggested by its name, this bike was thought to be comfortable.
-Thankfully, it fulfils this promise by providing a comfortable cruiser seat and an ergonomically fit handlebar.
+Thankfully, it fulfills this promise by providing a comfortable cruiser seat and an ergonomically fit handlebar.
 What’s more, since the handlebars are all steel, they would stabilize the bike in strong, windy conditions.

 Turning our attention to the heart of the bike, a lightweight aluminum suspension frame is what lies there.

-Able to handle off-road vibrations, the light weight of this frame makes the bike extremely nimble and hence easy to maneuver.
+Able to handle off-road vibrations, the lightweight of this frame makes the bike extremely nimble and hence easy to maneuver.
 Consequently, while the weight of this bike is considerable, it is a cinch to maneuver.